Recipe Monday: HHDD: Blueberry Cheesecake Pots & Blueberry Almond Biscotti

 Serve with the biscotti and the remaining blueberries.
 Serves 4.

 Notes: All the usual adjectives apply here: rich, but light, delicious, quick, easy.
-You can throw this together in 5 minutes in the morning (leave the cream cheese out to soften overnight – you know, someplace where the cat won’t get at it), and have it for dessert that evening… if you can wait that long.
+You can throw the Cheesecake Pots together in 5 minutes in the morning (leave the cream cheese out to soften overnight – you know, someplace where the cat won’t get at it), and have them for dessert that evening… if you can wait that long.

 The original recipe instructs to use a food processor.
 I did just fine with my hand mixer.
 You can certainly buy superfine sugar, but I just took my regular granulated sugar and ran it through the mini-chop attachment of my hand blender for about a minute and achieved the same results.
 Frankly, I’m not sure you really even need to worry about it at all – I use regular granulated sugar for normal cheesecakes, and I’ve never had a problem with it.